manngo/micro-web-server/README.md

 	<img src="resources/gui-windows.png" width="50%" alt="GUI Windows">

-Whenever you change any of the settings, they will be saved for next time.
+You can save the settings for next time.
 This uses a JSON file in `~/micro-web-server/prefs.json`.

 ### Basic Settings